Newtown in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Heroes • Military • Notable Events • Patriots & Patriotism • War, US Revolutionary.
 A significant historical month for this entry is June 1755.

 Location.
 40° 13.645′ N, 74° 56.211′ W. Marker is in Newtown, Pennsylvania, in Bucks County.
-Marker is on State Street, on the left when traveling south.
+It is on State Street, on the left when traveling south.
 Marker is in the garden at the Bird in Hand tavern.
 Touch for map.
 Marker is at or near this postal address: 111 S State Street, Newtown PA 18940, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bird in Hand (here, next to this marker); Loyalist Raid of 1778 (a few steps from this marker); Justices House (a few steps from this marker); The First National Bank (within shouting distance of this marker); Whitehall (within shouting distance of this marker); White Hall (within shouting distance of this marker); Half-Moon Inn (within shouting distance of this marker); Newtown - County Seat (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Bird in Hand (here, next to this marker); Loyalist Raid of 1778 (a few steps from this marker); Justices House (a few steps from this marker); The First National Bank (within shouting distance of this marker); Whitehall (within shouting distance of this marker); White Hall (within shouting distance of this marker); Half-Moon Inn (within shouting distance of this marker); Newtown - County Seat (within shouting distance of this marker).
 Touch for a list and map of all markers in Newtown.